asash/harmonic_centrality/README.md

-This is "harmonic" centrality metric realisation for networkx library.
+This is "harmonic" centrality metric realization for networkx library.

 It uses HyperLogLog algorithm and much more faster than standart algorithm from networkx.